tum-gis/sddi-security-federation-framework/DS/README.md

 ## Base installations

-Install Apache Web Server, Firewall, etc.
+Install Apache Web Server, Firewall, PHP, etc.
 Please refer to the beginning of [AS](../AS/authorization-server/README.md).
 Then install/update the certificates.